-(Sa ched due to economic necessity on (MM/DD/YY), from a residence in chool District/City/State/Country) to a residence in (School e), and: [Mark only one of the following boxes: either a OR b]. aged in new qualifying work soon after the move (Provide comment if worker in qualifying work more than 60 days after the move) OR 0 Mark this box if the individual listed as the worker in #2b moved due to economic necessity from a residence in one school district to another, and, soon after doing so, engaged in new temporary or seasonal employment (or personal subsistence) in agriculture or fishing.
-0 Explain in the Comments section if the worker is determined to be a migratory agricultural worker or migratory fisher based on his or her engagement in new qualifying work more than 60 days after the qualifying move described in #4. ively sought new qualifying work AND has a recent history of moves for g work (Provide comment). • Mark this box if the individual listed as the worker in #2b moved due to economic necessity from a residence in one school district to another and actively sought new qualifying work before or after the qualifying move described in #4, and has a recent history of moves for qualifying work. o Explain in the Comments section how and when the worker actively sought new qualifying work.
-For example, the individual stated that he or she (or someone on his or her behalf) applied for qualifying work at a particular agricultural or fishing job site, or applied at a center that coordinates available qualifying work. ٥ Explain in the Comments section the worker's recent history.
-For example, the recruiter could write, "worker moved from Brownsville, Texas to Decatur, Michigan, and planted tomatoes in May 2017, and moved from Decatur,
+- 4. The worker moved due to economic necessity on (MM/DD/YY), from a residence in (School District/City/State/Country) to a residence in (School District/City/State), and: [Mark only one of the following boxes: either a OR b]. - a. ☐ engaged in new qualifying work soon after the move (Provide comment if worker engaged in qualifying work more than 60 days after the move) OR - Mark this box if the individual listed as the worker in #2b moved due to economic necessity from a residence in one school district to another,

-- 5. The qualifying work, (Describe agricultural or fishing work) was - Obscribe agricultural or fishing work.
+- and, soon after doing so, engaged in new temporary or seasonal employment (or personal subsistence) in agriculture or fishing. - Explain in the Comments section if the worker is determined to be a migratory agricultural worker or migratory fisher based on his or her engagement in new qualifying work more than 60 days after the qualifying move described in #4. - b. □ actively sought new qualifying work AND has a recent history of moves for qualifying work (Provide comment). - Mark this box if the individual listed as the worker in #2b moved due to economic necessity from a residence in one school district to another and actively sought new qualifying work before or after the qualifying move described in #4, and has a recent history of moves for qualifying work. - Explain in the Comments section how and when the worker actively sought new qualifying work.
+For example, the individual stated that he or she (or someone on his or her behalf) applied for qualifying work at a particular agricultural or fishing job site, or applied at a center that coordinates available qualifying work. - Explain in the Comments section the worker's recent history.
+For example, the recruiter could write, "worker moved from Brownsville, Texas to Decatur, Michigan, and planted tomatoes in May 2017, and moved from Decatur, Michigan to Presque Isle, ME and picked potatoes in October 2017." - 5.
+The qualifying work, (Describe agricultural or fishing work) was - Describe agricultural or fishing work.
 When describing the specific agricultural or fishing work, the recruiter should use an action verb (e.g., "picking") and a noun (e.g., "strawberries").
 In other words, the recruiter should describe the worker's action (e.g., "picking") and the crop, livestock, or seafood (e.g., "strawberries").
-For example: picking strawberries; thinning sugar beets; grape pruning; detasseling corn; catching chickens; planting oysters; walking (weeding) soybeans; and crab harvesting.
+For example: picking strawberries; thinning sugar beets; grape pruning; detasseling corn; catching chickens; planting oysters; walking (weeding) soybeans; and crab harvesting. - a. □ seasonal OR □ temporary employment (Make a selection in both a AND b). - Mark the box for "seasonal employment" if the employment occurs only during a certain period of the year because of the cycles of nature and